We test the year’s best clipless and flat pedal mountain bike shoes from popular brands like Five Ten, Giro, Pearl Izumi, Shimano, and more

 How it Compares

-With its reasonable price tag and great performance, the Livewire is the best budget flat pedal mountain bike shoe on the market.
-However, it would be impossible to talk about wallet-friendly options and not mention the venerable Five Ten Freerider (not to be confused with the “Pro” model listed above).
-Compared to the Livewire, the Freerider has a slight edge in terms of all out traction, but that’s where the advantage ends.
-We think the Livewire is more comfortable, looks better, and offers more protection throughout.
-Further, we’ve had some quality-control issues with past Freerider models, something that hasn’t cropped up with the Livewire as of yet.
-Finally, the slightly stiffer sole of the Livewire offers more support on the pedals and is a better match for today’s riders.
-So while the Freerider is an ok flat pedal mountain bike shoe, we think the Livewire is the clear winner for the reasons listed above.
+Compared to the Livewire, the regular Freerider has a slight edge in terms of all-out traction, but that’s where the advantage ends.
+The Livewire is more comfortable, looks better, and offers more protection throughout.
+Moreover, we’ve had quality-control issues with past Freerider models, something that hasn’t cropped up with the Livewire as of yet.
+Finally, the slightly stiffer sole of the Livewire offers more support on the pedals and is a better match for today’s aggressive riders.
+While the Freerider is decent flat pedal mountain bike shoe option, the Livewire is the clear winner for the reasons mentioned above.

 Shop the Ride Concepts Livewire at: